hxyconan/myblog/_drafts/create-self-sign-ssl-certificate.md

 ---
 layout: default
-title:  "How to generate the self-sign certificate using OpenSSL"
+title:  "How to generate self-sign SSL certificate using OpenSSL"
 date:   2017-10-30 17:00:00 +1100
 categories: blog
 ---

-# How to generate the self-sign certificate using OpenSSL
+# How to generate self-sign SSL certificate using OpenSSL

 There are couple of ways to create your self-sign ssl certificate but most of Google searched results do not provide clear step-by-step manner about how to create the ssl certificate properly, especially for the certificate including CN and SANs/alt-names.
+Subject Alternative Names(SANs) are a X509 Version 3 (RFC 2459) extension to allow an SSL certificate to specify multiple names that the certificate should match.

 ## Solution 1:

-#### Check the OpenSSL installed properly
+#### Check OpenSSL installed properly
 In my case:
 ```
 # openssl version